CharlieMCY/PartitioningE-in-TEE/README.md

 ```bash
 $ codeql database create tee_example --language=c-cpp --command=make --overwrite
 ```
-**Note**: If modifications are made to the TEE code, ensure you run `make clean` before executing the above command.
+**Note**: If modifications are made to the project code, ensure you run `make clean` before executing the above command.

-### Step 3: Verify Database Creation
-If the CodeQL database is successfully created, a `tee_example` folder will be generated in the current directory.
+A `tee_example` folder will be generated in the current directory.

 ```bash
 Finalizing database at /*/benchmark/Lenet5_in_OPTEE/tee_example.